Plitvice Lakes | all our tips for discovering this National Park

 PROGRAM A

-It starts at the northern entrance to the Park (Entrance 1).
+Starts at the north entrance to the Park (Entrance 1).
 As part of a circular tour, this program will enable you to discover “Veliki slap” (the 78-meter-high Great Waterfall), the largest waterfall in Plitvice Lakes and Croatia.
 This is the park’s star attraction, so it’s best to get there before 10am (we were there when it opened) to avoid the crowds and enjoy the panoramic views.
 The rest of the walk is downhill, so it’s easy to get to.

 PROGRAM E